needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-Finally we want to create a system that is able to read the `CommandData` and move the player.
+Finally, create a system that can read the `CommandData` and move the player.

 ```c#
 [UpdateInGroup(typeof(GhostPredictionSystemGroup))]